vmartinv/whatsapp-bot/README.md

-# A working bot for Whatsapp
+# Meet Vaco: A working bot for Whatsapp
 Whatsapp makes adding bots really hard.
 Since it doesn't provide an API, and connecting directly to Whatsapp server results in your number getting detected quickly (thus banned), this implementation uses whatsapp web.